sailohitha22/V9-Capstone-Project/README.md

 # Objectives
 The objective of this project, "Utilizing ZYNQ 7000 SOC for Automatic Plant Disease Detection," is:

--To detect potential diseases or stress in plant leaves at an early stage, using ZYNQ 7000  SoC -To provide actionable insights that help farmers optimize the use of water, fertilizers, and other resources, fostering efficient and sustainable farming practices.
+- To detect potential diseases or stress in plant leaves at an early stage, using ZYNQ 7000  SoC.

+- To provide actionable insights that help farmers optimize the use of water, fertilizers, and other resources, fostering efficient and sustainable farming practices.

--To contribute to increased crop yield and quality by promptly addressing leaf-level issues, thereby enhancing overall agricultural productivity for farmers.
+- To contribute to increased crop yield and quality by promptly addressing leaf-level issues, thereby enhancing overall agricultural productivity for farmers.

 # Abstract
 Plant diseases are a serious threat to agricultural productivity since they can have an impact on